Rookout/docs/docs/rules-reference.md

 ### Agent Namespace

-Agent namespaces represent the agent information.
+Agent namespaces represent the ETL Agent information.

 They have the following attributes: